P4ELTE/t4p4s/README.md

 - To download T₄P₄S only, make sure to get it with its submodule like this: `git clone --recursive https://github.com/P4ELTE/t4p4s`
     - When you pull further commits, you will need to update the submodules as well: `git submodule update --init --recursive` or `git submodule update --rebase --remote`

+- If you happen to have some of the dependencies locally checked out, you can speed up the installation process by letting the script clone them locally.

+    LOCAL_REPO_CACHE=/my/cache/dir . ./bootstrap-t4p4s.sh

-- At this stage, T₄P₄S will not compile and run all P4 programs properly.
+- At this stage of development, T₄P₄S will not compile and run all P4 programs properly.
 In particular, header stacks are not supported currently.

 Overriding defaults.